Your Health and Well-being in Pregnancy

 The Whooping Cough vaccine is recommended to all pregnant women.
 Whooping cough rates have risen sharply in recent years and the disease can cause severe illness and even death in young babies.
 You can help protect your baby by getting vaccinated from 16 weeks to 32 weeks' gestation.
 The immunity received from the vaccine passes to your baby through the placenta and provides passive protection for them until they are old enough to receive their routine Whooping Cough vaccine.

-To book an appointment for your Flu and Whooping Cough vaccine please call the Antenatal Clinic Reception at the Royal Surrey on 01483 577112 Ext 4004.
+To book an appointment for your Flu and Whooping Cough vaccine please call the Antenatal Clinic Reception at the Royal Surrey on 01483 46400.

 Covid-19 vaccine is strongly recommended for pregnant and breastfeeding women and the vaccines available in the UK are the safest and most effective way to protect you and your baby.
 The Joint Committee on Vaccination and Immunisation advice is that pregnant women are more at risk of severe Covid-19 disease.
-The autumn booster is being offered to those at high risk of the complications from Covid-19 infection (including pregnant women) who may not have received a booster for a few months.
 For more information please read this leaflet ‘A Guide on Covid-19 vaccine for women who are pregnant or breastfeeding’ the useful resources in our Covid-19 section on the website.
+Unfortunately we are no longer able to offer Covid vaccinations, please speak to your GP for advice.

 Please access the resources on Badgernotes and on the Royal Surrey Maternity website.
 Your midwife will also be able to answer any questions you may have.